ioBroker/ioBroker.hm-rpc/README.md

 ### Don't delete devices
 If this flag is not activated, the ioBroker will remove devices from configuration of device is removed in CCU/Homematic.
 Activate this flag to do *not* delete such a devices, e.g. if some devices was temporary removed on CCU/Homematic.

+### Use https
+If this flag is activated, the connection will be established via https instead http.
+This only works with XML-RPC protocol.

+### Username and password
+If 'use https' is activated you can fill in the username and password of a CCU user.
+In case the CCU needs authentication on the API, you have to provide the credentials here.

 ## Changelog
 ### 1.8.0 (2018-11-27)